Saif1101/dvc-python/README.md

 - 300 DPI preserves fine details; PNG avoids artifacts
 - Grayscale (`L`) if color is irrelevant
 - Convert per page for scalability; validate outputs

+Licensing note: pypdfium2 is BSD-3 licensed and suitable for commercial use.

 ### Annotate
 Use LabelImg/Roboflow to create YOLO txt labels for each image in the same basename.
 Place labels alongside images or import into `data/raw/labels` and split later.